The Technology, Media and Telecommunications Review: Lithuania

 Telecommunication service providers are usually not subject to ownership change notifications or approvals.

-The Commission on Coordination of Security for Objects of Importance for National Security reviews notifications regarding compliance of the investors with the restrictions of the Law on Objects having Strategic Importance for National Security and must adopt its conclusions within 15 days after receipt of notification.
+The Commission on Coordination of Security for Objects of Importance for National Security reviews notifications regarding compliance of the investors with the restrictions of the Law on Objects having Strategic Importance for National Security and must adopt its conclusions within 20 working days after receipt of a notification.

 i Internet and internet protocol regulation

 The LEC does not contain rules dedicated specifically to internet or IP-based services.
-Certain electronic communication services, which are based on IP technology (e.g., VoIP), are subject to the same regulatory regime as other public access telecommunication services.
-For example, services that include inbound and outbound call services qualify as equivalent to public access telecommunication service, and the same legal and regulatory regime applies to such services.
-Call services provided via PSTN, ISDN based on IP, coaxial based on IP, STP or UTP based on IP, FTTP based on IP, GSM technology based fixed line services all qualify as substitute services by the CRA.
+Certain electronic communication services, which are based on IP technology (e.g., voice over internet protocol), are subject to the same regulatory regime as other public access telecommunication services.
+For example, services that include inbound and outbound call services qualify as equivalent to public access telecommunication services, and the same legal and regulatory regime applies to such services.
+Call services provided via public switched telephone network, integrated services digital network based on IP, coaxial based on IP, STP or UTP based on IP, fibre to the premises based on IP, and global system for mobile communications technology-based fixed line services all qualify as substitute services by the CRA.

 The CRA is supervising the implementation of Regulation (EU) 2015/2120 on open internet access and the BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules.20